(en anglais, selon le texte original)

 The Underground Railroad when Harriet found it had already been in existence for over 50 years.
 Not only as the largest radical conspiracy in U.S. history, involving many thousands, but as a major front of the New Afrikan liberation war.
 Every war has its own character, its unique unfolding.
 Spontaneously, the mass revolutionary strategy of the New Afrikan slaves had first been to escape, by any means necessary.
 Stranded on a strange continent, these trickles and streams of escapes flowed together to create "free" communities of New Afrikans in the North, and in the Indian nations, to be seedbeds from which rebuilding offensives would grow.
 While at the same time robbing the Slave Power of expensive property and its already thin sense of security, weakening the pre-Confederate economy.

-strategy, worked out in practice by masses of slaves and ex-slaves themselves, of mass movements breaking out of prison camps and across borders.
+We are speaking here of a Peoples' strategy, worked out in practice by masses of slaves and ex-slaves themselves, of mass movements breaking out of prison camps and across borders.

 (...)